BitsOfAByte/HoldMyKeys/README.md

 ### Methods

-Note: All save methods will overwrite old keys if they exist, this behaviour will be tweaked in the future.
-Please use `.update()` for updating keys.

 | Name                 | Description                                          | Arguments                                               | Return             |
 |----------------------|------------------------------------------------------|---------------------------------------------------------|--------------------|
 | #.read()             | Read a key from the keyholder                        | `key: string`                                           | `string | null`    |